-I’d planned to include the recipe for these roasted figs with gorgonzola cream into one of my Italian cooking classes.
-As it happened, the menu was so full, it had to be left off.
-There were many disappointed faces.
+I’d planned to include the recipe for these roasted figs with gorgonzola cream in one of my Italian cooking classes.
+As it happened, the menu was too full and it was shelved to a later date.
+Needless to say, there were many disappointed faces.
 For all the fig lovers out there, this recipe is for you.

 Figs, prosciutto and gorgonzola cream are meant to exist together.
 It’s that magical combination of savoury with tangy cheese that’s irresistibly good.
 I like to serve this dish as part of a cheese board or with pre-dinner drinks.
 To get ahead, prepare it beforehand and chill until you’re ready to bake it, in which case add 5 minutes to the cooking time.
 I don’t add any salt to the cream sauce.
 As the cream reduces the salt from both cheeses intensifies and is more than sufficient.

 If you’re in need of a knowledgeable expert to guide you to through the perfect pairing of food and wine, my good friend Michael Olivier‘s extensive list of recommendations has you covered.
 Buon appetito!

 - 1 punnet fresh figs (8-10)

 - 80g prosciutto

 - 250ml single/whipping cream

 - 2 tablespoons parmesan cheese, freshly grated

 - 2 tablespoons Marsala or sherry

 - fresh baguettes, to serve